godror/godror/README.md

 ## Connect

-In `sql.Open("goracle", connString)`, you can provide the classic "user/passw@service_name" as connString, or an URL like "oracle://user:passw@service_name".
+In `sql.Open("godror", connString)`, you can provide the classic "user/passw@service_name" as connString, or an URL like "oracle://user:passw@service_name".

 You can provide all possible options with `ConnectionParams`.
-Watch out the `ConnectionParams.String()` does redact the password (for security, to avoid logging it - see https://github.com/go-goracle/goracle/issues/79).
+Watch out the `ConnectionParams.String()` does redact the password (for security, to avoid logging it - see https://github.com/godror/godror/issues/79).
 So use `ConnectionParams.StringWithPassword()`.

 More advanced configurations can be set with a connection string such as: